mcmckinley/DraftStarsDataCollection/README.md

 1. Create an API key

-Go to https://developer.brawlstars.com/#/, create an account and an API key.
+Go to https://developer.brawlstars.com/#/, create an account and generate an API key.

 Add the API key into the `.env` file.
 It should look like API_KEY="123abc".